 DevOps, coupled with microservices and cloud-native architecture, has changed how IT security operates.
 DevOps environments comprise hundreds of microservices, diverse sets of AWS DevOps security tools, code repositories, increased levels of automation, instantly spinning containers and shorter deployment cycles with rapidly changing configurations.

 This goes to show that more services, tools and processes need to be protected.
 With the new risks and challenges involved, long-term security deployment strategies just don’t fit into the DevOps realm.
 These days, security should be integrated into development and operations processes at the beginning and throughout the product life cycle.
-Implementing the AWS mentioned above AWS DevOps security best practices, and the DevOps security tools are the best things you can do to keep your DevOps environments agile and secure.
+Implementing these DevOps security best practices and the DevOps security tools are the best things you can do to keep your DevOps environments agile and secure.

 FAQs